johnfanv2/LenovoLegionLinux/README.md

 3 - Set all the profiles
 4 - Go to the `Automation` tab and enable the option `Lenovo Legion Laptop Support Daemon Enable`

-This systemd service also have extras features that can be activated by editing [.env](extra/service/.env) located /etc/legion_linux/.env:
+This systemd service also have extras features that can be activated by editing [legiond.ini](extra/service/legiond.ini) located /etc/legion_linux/legiond.ini:

-- CPU_CONTROL - activate use of RyzenADJ on AMD or undervolt on Intel to chnage make custom cpu setting for each power mode (pls edit the command inside $() after reading the readme for each project)
+- cpu_control - activate use of RyzenADJ on AMD or undervolt on Intel to make custom cpu setting for each power mode
-  - CPU_CC_BAT_BP - Custom Cpu setting for custom mode on battery
+  - bat_bp - Custom Cpu setting for custom mode on battery
-  - CPU_CC_AC_BP - Custom Cpu setting for custom mode on charger
+  - ac_bp - Custom Cpu setting for custom mode on charger
-  - CPU_CC_BAT_Q - Custom Cpu setting for quiet mode on battery
+  - bat_q - Custom Cpu setting for quiet mode on battery
-  - CPU_CC_AC_Q - Custom Cpu setting for quiet mode on charger
+  - ac_q - Custom Cpu setting for quiet mode on charger
-  - CPU_CC_BAT_B - Custom Cpu setting for balance mode on battery
+  - bat_b - Custom Cpu setting for balance mode on battery
-  - CPU_CC_AC_B - Custom Cpu setting for balance mode on charger
+  - ac_b - Custom Cpu setting for balance mode on charger
-  - CPU_CC_AC_P - Custom Cpu setting for performance mode on charger
+  - ac_p - Custom Cpu setting for performance mode on charger
-- GPU TDP Control:
+- gpu_control:
-  - TEAM_GREEN=1 - use ```nvidia-smi -pl``` command to chnage the TDP of the GPU (only work on driver 525 and lower)
+  - nvidia - use ```nvidia-smi -pl``` command to change the TDP of the GPU (only work on driver 525 and lower)
-  - TEAM_RED=1 - use ```rocm-smi --setpoweroverdrive``` command to chnage the TDP of the GPU
+  - radeon - use ```rocm-smi --setpoweroverdrive``` command to change the TDP of the GPU

-    - GPU_TDP_BAT_BP - Custom GPU TDP for custom mode on battery
+    - tdp_bat_bp - Custom GPU TDP for custom mode on battery
-    - GPU_TDP_AC_BP - Custom GPU TDP for custom mode on charger
+    - tdp_ac_bp - Custom GPU TDP for custom mode on charger
-    - GPU_TDP_BAT_Q - Custom GPU TDP for quiet mode on battery
+    - tdp_bat_q - Custom GPU TDP for quiet mode on battery
-    - GPU_TDP_AC_Q - Custom GPU TDP for quiet mode on charger
+    - tdp_ac_q - Custom GPU TDP for quiet mode on charger
-    - GPU_TDP_BAT_B - Custom GPU TDP for balance mode on battery
+    - tdp_bat_b - Custom GPU TDP for balance mode on battery
-    - GPU_TDP_AC_B - Custom GPU TDP for balance mode on charger
+    - tdp_ac_b - Custom GPU TDP for balance mode on charger
-    - GPU_TDP_AC_P - Custom GPU TDP for performance mode on charger
+    - tdp_ac_p - Custom GPU TDP for performance mode on charger
   - Note: The default values in the .env file are from RTX 3070

-NOTE: ~We also have acpi action and event inside the extra folder but are in develoment and testing (use at your own risk).~ `legiond.service` depends on `acpid.service` and if you enable `legiond.service`, `acpid.service` should be started automatically.
+NOTE: `legiond.service` depends on `acpid.service` and if you enable `legiond.service`, `acpid.service` should be started automatically.
 If your CPU tweaks often get reset to default, enable `legiond-cpuset.timer` to override it.

 See [README.org](extra/service/legiond/README.org)